utopia-foss/utopia/doc/faq/core/select.rst

    :start-after: # --- Heterogeneities
    :end-before: # --- Output

 There, the ``mode`` is crucial.
-Only those parameters that are relevant for the chosen mode are used; the others may be present but will be ignored.
+Only those parameters that are relevant for the chosen mode are used; the others may be present, but will be ignored.

 .. note::